Grassland degradation: Grassland restoration

 Successful grassland restoration has several dimensions, including recognition in policy, standardisation of indicators of degradation, scientific innovation, knowledge transfer and data sharing.

-Having significantly impacted many areas, some attempts of restoration have been made.
-In general it takes time for implanted methods to fully restore degraded grassland.
+Having significantly impacted many areas, some attempts at restoration have been made.
+In general, it takes time for implanted methods to restore degraded grassland fully.
 Also, there are certain ways that degraded land should be counteracted, depending upon its severity.
 For an area that is lightly degraded, fencing, fertilizing, or weeding.
 Fencing an area off allows for that plot of land to be reprieved from grazing until it reaches its normal, healthy state, in which no more patches of dead grass exist.
+Active brush control can serve to restore areas affected by woody plant encroachment.

 The earlier the problem is addressed, the easier it is to restore that plot of land.
 In some cases, grazing can even be continued as long as its intensity is decreased and the situation is monitored.
 For instance, a method as simple as seasonally rotating fields in which animals graze have been see as effective.
 More structured efforts must be put into place to combat moderately degraded grasslands.
 These actions include reseeding and rodent control, whose goal is not to extinguish that population but rather to manage it so that it does not further degrade the land.
 Rodent control can be in the form of either shooting, sterilizing, or poisoning the rodents.
 The administered poison must have a low toxicity so that it does not cause further damage to other animals or plants; a popular toxin that has worked well is Botulin toxin C.

 As for highly degraded plots of land, planting semi-artificial grassland is the umbrella term that is used to address this type of restoration.
 It includes weed control, fertilizing, reseeding, rodent control, and scarification.
 Since weeds are so numerous in highly degraded grasslands and since they suck so many nutrients from the soil, it is important to eradicate them as much as possible; and this is done so quite successfully by herbicide solutions.
 Semi-artificial grassland works best when the highly degraded land has 30% or more plant coverage.
 For degraded plots that are worse off, and hence typically fall under the category of black soil or severely degraded Heitutan grassland, artificial grassland is required and entails weed and rodent control, plowing, seeding, and fertilizing.
 These two methods are successful at restoring plant life to a certain extent but are also somewhat expensive.
 For this reason research must be done to foretell if this method would be successful by, for instance, determining whether such seeds would thrive in that environment.
 Once an area of land is reduced from, for instance, heavily degraded to moderately degraded, the methods of restoring it must also change.